Aliases for FTH1 Gene

 GeneCards Summary for FTH1 Gene

 FTH1 (Ferritin Heavy Chain 1) is a Protein Coding gene.
 Diseases associated with FTH1 include Hemochromatosis, Type 5 and Superficial Siderosis Of The Central Nervous System.
-Among its related pathways are Binding and Uptake of Ligands by Scavenger Receptors and Clathrin derived vesicle budding.
-GO annotations related to this gene include iron ion binding and ferroxidase activity.
+Among its related pathways are Clathrin derived vesicle budding and Innate Immune System.
+Gene Ontology (GO) annotations related to this gene include iron ion binding and ferroxidase activity.
 An important paralog of this gene is FTMT.

 UniProtKB/Swiss-Prot for FTH1 Gene